Gravicapa / Shutterstock.com

 Iakov Filimonov / Shutterstock.com

-There never seems to be enough time in the day to get everything done, no matter who you are.
-If you have a few extra hours a day, you can earn some cash running errands for people and tackling some of the things on their to-do lists.
+There never seems to be enough time in the day to get everything done, especially for people who work a full-time job.
+If you have a few extra hours a day, you can earn some cash running errands for busy people.

 This could mean going grocery shopping, picking up dry cleaning or running any number of other errands that people need help with.